See upcoming and previous events related to the Centre for Development Informatics.

 DIODE: Policy and Practice Workshop

 Second "Development Implications of Digital Economies" workshop, focusing on policy and practice.
-To be held 9-10 Oct 2017 at the University of Oxford.
+Held 9-10 Oct 2017 at the University of Oxford.

 Inaugural workshop for academics and doctoral researchers based in the North of England and working on ICT4D / digital development; held on Friday 23 June and sponsored by CDI and by the University of Sheffield's Digital Development, Data and Innovation group.

 2017 ICTs and Development (IFIP WG9.4) Conference

 Conference of the longest-standing and largest grouping worldwide organising events in the field of ICTs and development; IFIP WG9.4 conference held in May 2017 (Indonesia).

 There were 14 tracks including two co-organised by Manchester Centre for Development Informatics members:

 - “The Data Revolution and Sustainable Development Goals” - (track 4)

 - “Global Sourcing and Development” - (track 9)